-Here are 12 extra curricular activities that you could consider –
+Here is an extracurricular activities list that you could consider –

 1. Dance: It takes two to tango!

 Even introverted children find dance as a great form of expression.
-Dance builds confidence, coordination and kinesthetic intelligence in children and adults.
+This type of co curricular activity builds confidence, coordination and kinesthetic intelligence in children and adults.
 When children learn a new dance form, they are ready to make mistakes and do not have any apprehensions.

 They have no stage fright and wish to perform in front of others.
 This instills a lot of confidence in them.
 And such confidence helps them in their day-to-day life as well.